-There’s a thatched lounge and dining tent plus an atmospheric boma by the floodlit waterhole, often used for dinner by the light of the camp fire.
+Facilities: There is a thatched lounge and dining tent plus an atmospheric boma by the floodlit waterhole, often used for dinner by the light of the camp fire.
 A hide is positioned nearby and gives you great views of wildlife by the waterhole.
 The plunge pool is a great way to cool off in hot weather.

 Dining: Most meals are eaten together in the dining tent or the boma.

-Children aged 12 years and over are welcome.
+Children: Children aged 12 years and over are welcome.

-This is a malaria area.
+Health: This is a malaria area.